Can Tru Diagnostic finally answer: Why am I aging so fast? An interview with Ryan Smith

 This interview was conducted in October 2023 over Zoom and is an audio transcript with minor edits for clarity, brevity and correctness.

-Tru Diagnostic “OMICmAge” Update
+Tru Diagnostic “OMICmAge” update

 The new algorithm is called “OMICmAge” which you are pronouncing as “OMIC Age”.
 This algorithm is multi “omic” in nature and has demonstrated some very impressive results particularly in predictive capability for mortality and health outcomes.